grantcurell/projects/Build OpenShift/README.md

 - The agent configuration is available [here](./agent-config.yaml).
 There's no real trick to the agent config, fill it in with your values.
 - Once you have filled everything out create a tmp directory to work from and then create the installation files:
-  - **FATAL WARNING**: Do not do this in a dirty directory.
+  - **WARNING**: Do not do this in a dirty directory.
 There are multiple files generated during the install to include multiple hidden files.
 If they are still present it will fail.
+  - **WARNING 2**: Notice we are using `openshift-install agent`.
+I did not see this clearly differentiated in the documentation - `openshift-install` and `openshift-install agent` are two completely separate things built into one binary.
+The RedHad docs will freely mix the two.
+Do not confuse them.
+The difference is the agent install eliminates the need to use a bootstrapper or load balancer and replaces it with a rendezvous host.
+  - **WARNING 3**: The NIC names are completely irrelevant, another confusing surprise.
+Those NIC names just have to be consistent and are used in the YAML itself to link values between the list of interfaces and the networkConfig.
+You could name it bananas for all it matters.
+  - **WARNING 4** (yes, there are really that many) The agent installer started in 4.12, but it 4.12 can only do a single node install rendering it effectively useless until 4.13.
+If you are running 4.12 or prior, you have to do a user provisioned install (UPI).

 ```bash